Blaney wins at Talladega after NASCAR unites behind Wallace - WHIZ News

-“Just trying to block, block the best we could,” said Blaney, one of Wallace’s best friends.
+“Just trying to block, block the best we could,” Blaney said.
 “Block the top, block the bottom … just beating and banging to the line. ”

 Aric Almirola spun at the end and crossed the line almost backward.